Overview of the Ruger PC Charger

 The Ruger PC Charger comes with a UTG hand stop on the bottom of the handguard.

-The hand stop is surprisingly nice to be UTG, and I find it really helpful to get a good grip on the front of the firearm and keep your hand from sliding forward of the muzzle.
+The hand stop is surprisingly nice to be UTG, and I find it really helpful to get a good grip on the firearm’s front and keep your hand from sliding forward of the muzzle.

 Mounting a light on this gun was not easy or as ideal as I hoped either.

 I found the best solution for myself was to mount a 1913-style rail on the right side of the gun and then put a Streamlight TLR-1 HL on that 1913 rail.
 That way, I could use my middle finger to activate the switch on the light itself.

 This is a pretty good setup and allows me to do momentarily on by pressing the lever out or constantly on by pulling the lever in.

 It works, but it adds a lot of width to the gun.
 I do wish there was a setup that would allow me to get the light a little higher.
 I might check out an offset-style mount that mounts light at a 45° angle.